-An estate or trust with a balance date other than 31 March generally pays provisional tax on the 28th day of the 5th, 9th and 13th months after the balance date.
+An estate or trust with a balance date other than 31 March generally pays provisional tax on the 28th day of the 5th, 9th and 13th months after the balance date, unless filing 6 monthly GST returns.

 If you need help to work out whether the estate or trust has an initial provisional tax liability, read our guide Provisional tax (IR289).